nagasudhirpulla/taming_python/blog/skills/oracle_instantclient.md

 ## Downloading the Instant Client
 * Download Oracle Instant Client from https://www.oracle.com/database/technologies/instant-client/downloads.html or search for "Oracle Instant Client download" if this link does not work
-* Download the relevant zip file like "Instant Client for Microsoft Windows (x64)"
+* Download the relevant zip file by clicking on the link like "Instant Client for Microsoft Windows (x64)"
+* Download the basic package zip file

+## Installing Instant Client in Windows machine